 Yavuz Sultan Selim Mosque – Istanbul

-Of all Ottoman heritage in Istanbul, surely the most visible are monumental imperial mosques.
-The biggest complexes are from the 16th and 17th century, although mosques built in the 18th and 19th century are equally significant.
-Fatih Sultan Mehmed constructed two big mosque complexes in the 15th century, right after he conquered Constantinople.
-But these two original complexes were destroyed by earthquakes or fires and were rebuilt at a later date, which makes the Yavuz Sultan Selim Mosque the second oldest imperial mosque in Istanbul.
+Of all the Ottoman heritage in Istanbul, the most striking are the monumental imperial mosques.
+The largest complexes date to the 16th and 17th centuries, although those built in the 18th and 19th centuries are equally significant.
+Fatih Sultan Mehmed constructed two large mosque complexes in the 15th century, shortly after conquering Constantinople.
+However, both were later destroyed by earthquakes and fires and subsequently rebuilt, which makes the Yavuz Sultan Selim Mosque the second-oldest surviving imperial mosque in the city.

 OTTOMAN IMPERIAL MOSQUES

-These historic structures were commissioned either by Ottoman sultans or other members of the dynasty.
-They were usually built as külliye, a complex of buildings with a mosque in the centre, surrounded with madrasas, kitchens and other buildings for various charitable services for the poor.
+These mosques were commissioned by Ottoman sultans or members of the royal family and were typically built as külliye, complexes centred around a mosque and surrounded by madrasas, kitchens and other charitable institutions.

 YAVUZ SULTAN SELIM MOSQUE

-Sultan Suleiman the Magnificent commissioned this mosque in memory of his father Sultan Selim I, who died in 1520.
+The Yavuz Sultan Selim Mosque was commissioned by Sultan Suleiman the Magnificent in memory of his father, Sultan Selim I, who died in 1520.

 Yavuz Sultan Selim Mosque - Istanbul